Getting Started

 name = "filesystem"

-command = "python"
+command = ["uvx", "mcp-server-filesystem", "/data"]

 name = "calculator"

-command = "python"
+command = ["uvx", "mcp-server-calculator"]

-Start MCP Compose
+Start MCP Compose:

 mcp-compose serve --config mcp_compose.toml

-Once running, you have:
+Once running, you have access to:

-- Web UI: http://localhost:8000
+- Web UI: http://localhost:8080/ui

-- REST API: http://localhost:8000/api/v1
+- REST API: http://localhost:8080/api/v1

-- API docs: http://localhost:8000/docs
+- API Docs: http://localhost:8080/docs

-mcp-compose list-tools
+mcp-compose list-tools --config mcp_compose.toml

-Next steps
+Next Steps

-- Configure authentication and CORS.
+- Configure authentication for production deployments